BSp-2/Factory-Simulator/README.md

 # Factory-Simulator
-A recreation of a game called factory simulator
+A recreation of a game called factory simulator, in mindustry

 *requires multicrafter lib*